 BHS Course Catalog

-- It is a state requirement that all high school students complete 3.5 credits of Physical Education and .5 credits of Health.
-Listed are required and choice classes for all grade levels followed by a course description.
+• It is a state and graduation requirement that all high school students complete 3.5 credits of Physical Education and .5 credits of Health.
+BHS’ Driver Education goes towards a Physical Education credit and graduation requirements.

 Prerequisite: None